gyro5/ico-lang/notes/grammar.md

   + Print: `>> expr` (evaluated to the printed value)
   + Println: `>>> expr`
   + Read string: `<<` (treat as a value)
-  + Read bool: `<?` (accept ":)" or ":(")
+  + Read bool: `<?`
   + Read number: `<#`

-- Function literal will require implementation of anonymous functions as well.

-- There are 2 types of table copy: shallow and deep. --> Implemented as native function.
+- There are 2 types of table and list copy: shallow and deep. --> Implemented as native function.